-ADMISSION TO THE MPH DEGREE PROGRAM
+ADMISSION TO THE MPH AND MHA DEGREE PROGRAMS

-Although admission requirements are rigorous, the Program in Public Health aims to develop camaraderie, cooperation, and cohesiveness among students in each cohort.
-For this reason, admission to the Program is during the Fall semester only.
+Although admission requirements are rigorous, the PPH aims to develop camaraderie, cooperation, and cohesiveness among students in each cohort.
+For this reason, admission to the MPH and MHA degree programs is during the Fall semester only.

-We are seeking intellectually inquisitive people from different socioeconomic, educational, racial, and ethnic backgrounds who can provide special contributions to the field of public health and the Program.
-The Program considers the potential contribution of each applicant to the student body and the public health field.
+We are from different socioeconomic, educational, racial, and ethnic backgrounds who can provide special contributions to the field of public health, health management and the Program.
+Admission processes consider the potential contribution of each MPH and MHA applicant to the student body and the public health or health management field.
 Applicants are evaluated on academic achievement, leadership potential, professional accomplishment, and personal attributes.
 Excellent written and oral communication skills are expected.
-Fluency in more than one language is not required for admission, but it is becoming increasingly desirable for the practice of public health.
-The Program reserves the right to limit class size in order to maintain a faculty/student ratio that ensures a high quality academic program.
-Therefore, Program admission is highly selective, and all qualified applicants may not be accepted.
+Fluency in more than one language is not required for admission, but it is becoming increasingly desirable for the practice of public health and health administration.

+The PPH reserves the right to limit MPH and MHA class size in order to maintain a faculty/student ratio that ensures a high quality academic program.
+Therefore, admission to the MPH and MHA programs is highly selective, and all qualified applicants may not be accepted.

-The MPH program is open to students from all academic disciplines.
-Students can select from one of three concentrations: Community Health, Health Analytics, and Health Policy and Management.
+The degree programs are open to students from all academic disciplines.
+MPH students can select from one of three concentrations: Community Health, Health Analytics, and Health Policy and Management.
+A Generalist concentration, currently in progress for review by SUNY, is also available to a select group of students (primarily clinicians and clinical students).

-The MPH admission requirements for the Program are:
+The admission requirements for the MPH and MHA Programs are:

-- 1. Bachelor's degree from an accredited college or university with a 3.0 GPA or better.
+1. Bachelor's degree from an accredited college or university with a 3.0 GPA or better.
 Admitted students usually have GPAs that are higher than 3.0.

-The major must have an equivalent at the State University of New York (SUNY). - 2.
-Official transcripts from all post-secondary schools.
+The major must have an equivalent at the State University of New York (SUNY).

+- 2. Official transcripts from all post-secondary schools.
 Transcripts for all degrees earned in schools outside the U.S. or Canada must be evaluated by an agency accredited by the National Association of Credential Evaluation Services.
 See section on International Students for more information about this process.

-- The requirement for evaluation of transcripts is waived for graduates of foreign medical schools with a current license to practice in the U.S. - 3.
-Official GRE (verbal, quantitative, and analytical) scores are required (within last 5 years).
-This requirement is waived for applicants who have been awarded a doctoral degree from an accredited U.S. or Canadian university.
-Applicants to the MD/MPH program may substitute MCAT scores for the GRE.
-Applicants to the MBA/MPH program may substitute GMAT scores.
-Applicants to the DDS/MPH may substitute DAT scores.
-A request to substitute any other standardized test scores for the GRE needs to be submitted in writing to the Assistant Director for Student Affairs.
-PLEASE NOTE: Admitted applicants may be required to take preparatory courses prior to enrolling in classes if they score below a 500 (or its equivalent in the new GRE) in the Qualitative and/or Verbal sections of the exam, as well as below a 4.0 in the Analytical section. - 4.
+The requirement for evaluation of transcripts is waived for graduates of foreign medical schools with a current license to practice in the U.S. - 3.
 Three references from persons who can address the applicant's capacity to provide leadership in public health and complete a course of graduate study.
 If the applicant is a student or has graduated within the last two years, at least one letter must be from a college or university faculty member with whom the applicant has studied.
-If the applicant is a member of the public health workforce, at least one letter must be from a senior administrator in the organization who is familiar with his/her work. - 5.
-One essay, no more than 500 words: - Essay topic: How do your background, training, and experience prepare you for a leadership role in Public Health? - 6.
-Completion of the on-line application, SOPHAS, by the deadline of each admission cycle. - A personal interview, if requested by the MPH Admissions Committee. - 8.
+If the applicant is a member of the public health workforce, at least one letter must be from a senior administrator in the organization who is familiar with his/her work. - 4.
+One essay, no more than 500 words.
+Topic provided. - 5.
+Completion of the on-line application, SOPHAS or HAMPCAS, by the deadline of each admission cycle. - 6.
+A personal interview, if requested by the Admissions Committee. - 7.
 Any other requirements of the Graduate School not stated here.